winnow

 Verb

-winnow (winnows, present participle winnowing; past and past participle winnowed)
+winnow (winnows, present participle winnowing; simple past and past participle winnowed)

 1. (transitive, agriculture) To subject (granular material, especially food grain) to a current of air separating heavier and lighter components, as grain from chaff.

-2. (transitive, figuratively) To separate, sift, analyze, or test by separating items having different values.
+2. (transitive, figuratively) To separate, sift, analyse, or test by separating items having different values.

 They winnowed the field to twelve.